nauam/Courses/docs/manual/node-steps/sqlrunner.md

 # SQLRunner Plugin (Enterprise)

-The SQLRunner plugin is a node step plugin included with QW Control Enterprise that executes a .sql script against a JDBC URL.
+The SQLRunner plugin is a node step plugin included with Rundeck Enterprise that executes a .sql script against a JDBC URL.

 ## Usage

 Add "SQLRunner Plugin" as a step in a workflow.

-Provider name: `org.qwcontrol.sqlrunner.SQLRunnerNodeStepPlugin`
+Provider name: `org.rundeck.sqlrunner.SQLRunnerNodeStepPlugin`

 ## Configuration